 Today, Corinna is an oasis in the wild where a small settlement hangs on the banks of a beautiful river, offering a place to rest.

-There are plenty of accommodation alternatives at Corinna, including the original roadman’s cottage with double bed, family accommodation in the old butcher’s shop, the old pub which is like a guest house (with single and double rooms) and fourteen new wilderness retreats built in the original style.
+There are plenty of accommodation alternatives at Corinna, including the original Roadman’s cottage with double bed, the old pub which is like a guest house (with single and double rooms) available for groups and sixteen new wilderness retreats built in the original style.

-The new accommodation offers ten, one bedroom cottages with queen beds and four, two bedroom cottages.
+The new accommodation offers twelve one bedroom cottages with queen beds and six two bedroom cottages.
 Heated rooms, comfortable beds, hot showers, fridges and cooking facilities mean that at Corinna you are at home in the wilderness.

 The township is powered by an eco-friendly solar system with back-up generators.
 Corinna has pure rainwater (probably the most pure water in the world) and all waste is removed from site.
 The general store, old guest house and original buildings bring alive the history of Corinna,which is a starting point to connect with the surrounding wilderness in all of its facets.
 Corinna is accessible by normal 2WD motor vehicles, with the town reached from the south by crossing the Pieman River on the legendary “Fatman” barge.
 The Tarkine Hotel and Tannin Restaurant have become a focal point of life for the Corinna community Lunch and dinners are available at the Tannin Restaurant, which uses local produce as much as possible.